tombaker/csv2shex/docs/about/About.rst

 - The ability to read namespace prefixes from sources on the Web or from local configuration files.

 - The ability to round-trip from a messy, first-draft CSV expression of a DCAP, via a normalized expression in Python, then (potentially) back to a normalized expression in CSV.

-- The ability to capture the Python expression of a DCAP as a reusable (and editable) YAML document.

 - The ability to write the Python expression of a DCAP to an Excel spreadsheet, potentially with tabs for namespace prefixes and controlled sets of values (such as the four main value types URI, Literal, Nonliteral, and BNode) linked to specific columns of the main sheet for use as dropdown menus.